slatedocs/slate/source/includes/administration/_billing_providers.md

 Attributes | &nbsp;
 ---- | -----------
 `id`<br/>*UUID* | The UUID of the billing provider.
-`organization.id`<br/>*UUID* | UUID of the organisation to which belongs the billing provider.
+`organization.id`<br/>*UUID* | UUID of the organization to which belongs the billing provider.
 This can only be a organization which is root or reseller.
 `name`<br/>*Object* | The name object of the billing provider.
 `type`<br/>*string* | The type of billing provider.
 Possible values are: `CREDIT_CARD`.
 `providerType`<br/>*string* | The provider for the associated type.